semaphoreci/docs/5b4316910428630abc0bd528_installing-cli.md

 If you try to execute a `sem` command and this command does not exist, you will get an error message similar to the following:

     $ sem doesNotExist
     Error: unknown command "doesNotExist" for "sem"
     Run 'sem --help' for usage.
     unknown command "doesNotExist" for "sem"

 On the other hand, if you try to access a resource type that does not exist, you will gent the following kind of error message:

     $ sem get doesNotExist
     error: Unknown resource kind doesNotExist.

+Last, if you execute a `sem` command with fewer arguments than required, `sem` will respond with an error message similar to the following:

+    $ sem describe
+    Error: accepts 2 arg(s), received 0
+    Usage:
+      sem describe [KIND] [NAME] [flags]

+    Flags:
+      -h, --help   help for describe

+    Global Flags:
+      -v, --verbose   verbose output

+    accepts 2 arg(s), received 0